-This allows the selection of if the personalization settings are specific to each driver or the same no matter which key was used to enter and start the vehicle.
+This allows selecting whether he personalization settings are specific to each driver or the same no matter which key was used to enter and start the vehicle.

-Press the MENU / SELECT knob when Personalization by Driver is highlighted.
+Press the MENU/SELECT knob when Personalization by Driver is highlighted.
 Turn the knob to select On or Off.
 Press the knob to confirm and go back to the last menu.